Mockova/help/account/delete/index.rst

 ==============

 If you’re considering deleting your Testomato account, we’d love the opportunity to speak with you about it first.
-Often issues and other problems can be solved easily with the support of our team.
+Often, issues and other problems can be solved easily with the support of our team.

-Contact us at  support@testomato.com and tell us a little more about why you are thinking about canceling.
+Contact us at support@testomato.com and tell us a little more about why you are thinking about cancelling.

 We welcome questions, and our team is committed to solving any issue!